Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased persons.

 Trial at the Old Bailey

 Trial record for James Smith, describing him as “a deaf and dumb boy”.
 He was convicted of stealing a pocket handkerchief and sentenced to 14 years transportation.
+It seems he had an interpreter at his trial, as the record states ‘the evidence was communicated to the prisoner by signs’.

 Old Bailey Proceedings Online (www.oldbaileyonline.org, version 8.0, 20 June 2023), April 1827, trial of JAMES SMITH (t18270405-128).